 If you’re calling someone in the UK or another country, the phrasing might be slightly different and you could also say:

 Your phrasing may change a little, depending on how formal the situation might be.
 “I’m phoning you back”, is usually thought of as less formal than, “I’m returning your call.”

 It’s important to focus on the present and what their needs are right now.
 It may be that the individual still wants to talk to you, still has a question that you can answer, or still has some other pressing need, even though there’s been a delay between their initial call and your response.
 Ensure that they are okay.

 You can say:

 “How are you doing?
 I saw your missed call.”

 “I saw a missed call from you.
 Is everything okay?”

 “‘I just checked my phone and saw your missed call.
 How are you?”

 Delay A Lengthy Conversation

 Sometimes you may suspect that a person is not calling because they want to ask you for anything.
 They may simply be calling to find out how you are doing and to remind you that they enjoy spending time with you, even if it’s only on the phone.
-In that case, even though you might not be able to call them back immediately, you can let them know that you have saw their missed call and you will call them back later.
+In that case, even though you might not be able to call them back immediately, you can inform them that you have seen their missed calls and you will call them back later.